celery/celery/docs/userguide/tasks.rst

 state changes in real-time.
 Using messaging means the client does not have to poll for new states.

-There are several other pitfalls you should be aware of when using the AMQP
+There are several other pitfalls you should be aware of when using the RabbitMQ result backend:
-backend:

 * Every new task creates a new queue on the server, with thousands of tasks the broker may be overloaded with queues and this will affect performance in